Alma Kruger: Career

 She portrayed Empress Maria Theresa of Austria in Marie Antoinette (1938) and the almost mother-in-law of Rosalind Russell's lead character in His Girl Friday (1940), after already playing an in-law to Russell's character four years earlier in Craig's Wife.
 In 1942, she appeared as the subversive society matron Henrietta Sutton in Alfred Hitchcock's Saboteur (1942).
 Kruger's last film appearance was in the film Forever Amber (1947).

 On radio, Kruger played Emily Mayfield on Those We Love and the captain's wife on Show Boat.

+Kruger's Broadway debut came in John the Baptist (1907).

 Death

 Kruger died of natural causes on April 5, 1960 in a nursing home in Seattle, Washington.
 She is believed to have been 88 years old.